Rahat al-sudur

 The Rahat al-sudur wa-ayat al-surur or Rahat al-sudur (راحة الصدور), is a history of the Great Seljuq Empire, its breakup into minor beys and the subsequent Khwarazmian occupation, written by the Persian historian Muhammad bin Ali Rawandi and finished around 1204/1205.
 Rawandi was encouraged and supported in his endeavour by Shihab al-Din al-Kashani.
-Written in Persian and originally dedicated to Süleymanshah II, Rawandi re-dedicated his work to the Sultan of Rum, Kaykhusraw I.
+Written in Persian and originally dedicated to Toghrul III of Seljuq, Rawandi re-dedicated his work to the Sultan of Rum, Kaykhusraw I.

 Content

+Started around 1202-1203, the Rahat al-sudur was presumably meant be dedicated to Shah Toghrul III of the Seljuq Empire, however after Toghrul's death Rawandi had to find a suitable patron.
+Following Toghrul's death, Rawandi changed the direction of his writing to an Anatolian focus and dedicated his work to the Sultan of Rum, Kaykhusraw I, though he most likely never went to Konya.

+Rawandi appears to have intended the Rahat al-sudur to be a historical work, yet the book contains chapters on backgammon, chess, calligraphy, horsemanship, hunting and feasting.
+Through the use of poetry, illuminating tales, and proverbs from Arabic and Persian, the Rahat al-sudur seeks to provide an example of exemplary kingship.
 The early history of the Seljuqs written in the Rahat al-sudur, relies heavily upon the Saljuq-nama.
-However, events after 1175 are directly witnessed by Rawandi since he was a member of Toghrul III's court, making the Rahat al-sudur an invaluable source for Toghrul's reign.
-According to the Rahat al-sudur, the Seljuqs held the Ghaznavids in contempt due to their slave origins.
+Events after 1175, however, were directly witnessed by Rawandi as a member of Toghrul III's court, making the Rahat al-sudur an invaluable source for Toghrul's reign.

-Rawandi appears to have intended the Rahat al-sudur to be a historical work, yet the book contains chapters on backgammon, chess, calligraphy, horsemanship, hunting and feasting.
 The final two chapters encompass the sultanate of Toghrul III, the last Seljuq beys and the Khwarazmian invasion.
+The final section consists of Hanafi legal works and courtly accomplishments.
+The book, finished around 1204/1205, is written in a moralizing nature.

 Rawandi viewed the Sultanate of Rum as champions of the Sunni faith and deplored the Khwarazmians.
-The final section consists of Hanafi legal works and courtly accomplishments.
-A final chapter was to cover anecdotes and jest, was never written.
-The book, as a whole, is written in a moralizing nature.
+According to the Rahat al-sudur, the Seljuqs held the Ghaznavids in contempt due to their slave origins.

 The Rahat al-sudur was translated into Turkish during the reign of Ottoman Sultan Murad II.